Audit

 Inherent Risk

-Inherent risk is the risk which occurs when there is the risk of material misstatement.
-Every company cannot apply the procedure that gives the accurate result to them, the result is basically inherited by the risk factors as the procedure is applied to just a small piece of the population rather than on the whole population.
-This can lead to the misstatement or the mismanagement of the materials which is said to be the inherent risk.
+Inherent risk is the risk of a material misstatement in the financial statements arising due to error or omission as a result of factors other than the failure of controls.
+Every company cannot apply the procedure that gives the accurate result to them, the result is basically inherited by the risk factors as the procedure is applied to just a small sample of the population rather than on the whole population.
+This can lead to the misstatement which is said to be the inherent risk.

 Institute of Internal Auditors (IIA)